 The Southern California Energy Innovation Network (SCEIN) is a free program for startups that are developing solutions to help California meet its energy goals.
 The program provides access to the resources and facilities of a number of regional partner organizations (listed below) and connections with industry in order to accelerate the commercialization of emerging energy technologies.

-To date, 42 companies have been accepted into the Southern California Energy Innovation Network, 34 of which are currently active in the program.
-Together, these startups employ more than 247 people and have raised $46 million in private capital investment and $9 million in public capital investment since being accepted into the program.
+To date, 50 companies have been served by the Southern California Energy Innovation Network, 34 of which are currently active in the program.
+Together, these startups employ 311 people and have raised $97.4 million in capital investment from public and private sources since being accepted into the program.

 The program is the result of a five-year, $5 million grant from the California Energy Commission awarded in 2016 to help advance California’s energy innovation industry.

 What Business Services Are Available?